UBC-MDS/TransLink/notes/presentation/ppt_caps.md

 > * In the past five years, claim costs have increased by about **122.5%**
 > * Therefore, we have been asked to find:
   - .fragment potential strong predictors of claim severity/frequency that TransLink can leverage to help reduce costs

-*** pnotes

-I need to focus on the following

-- Point 1
-- Point 2
-- Point 3

 ---
 ## Research Questions